-You could also question whether a strong astringent product should be used on an oily skin, especially one that is targeting breakouts that has chronic inflammation; I think not, that is unless you want to severely impair the skins protective barrier and end up looking like the revenge of the killer tomato.
+You could also question whether a strong astringent product should be used on an oily skin, especially one that is targeting breakouts that has chronic inflammation; I think not, that is unless you want to severely impair the skins protective barrier and end up with inflamed skin.

 The Naked Truth

 As a skin care specialist I spend years training to become a professional in my field.

 But I firmly believe, that even skin care manufacturers need to become experts in skin; or at the very least consult to someone, who has extensive knowledge in the anatomy of human skin.

 As manufacturers, we need to really step up to the mark and truly start behaving like experts in our field, we have a responsibility to really understand INGREDIENTS and SKIN SCIENCE.

 After all we are creating professional products for our customers, so that they can make informed choices about the health of their skin.

 It’s a shocking indictment of the industry, that as of 2015, there is still such poor regulation around the skin care industry.